 - Knew or should have known that the officer/EMT was actively performing their duty

-This means, for instance, that if you were drunk or under the influence of any drug and weren’t able to move, you can NOT be charged with resisting arrest.
+This means, for instance, that if you were drunk or under the influence of any drug and couldn’t move, you can NOT be charged with resisting arrest.

 However, resisting arrest can also be charged even if you did not actively block or resist a police officer.
 Here are some other ways you can be accused of it: